Occurred: June 2021

-Bing search engine users in the UK, US, Singapore and other countries have been unable to view image search results for the query 'tank man'.
+Users of the technology company's Bing search engine in the UK, US, Singapore and other countries were unable to view image search results for the query 'tank man'.

-The phrase describes the lone protester standing before tanks during China's Tiananmen Square demonstrations in 1989.
+The phrase describes the lone protester standing before tanks during China's Tiananmen Square demonstrations in 1989, and the block coincided with the 32nd anniversary of the protests.Β

-The users tried to find the image on the 32nd anniversary of the protests, prompting accusations of censorship.
-Microsoft has blamed the omission on 'accidental human error'.
+The incident prompted accusations of censorship; Microsoft blamed the omission on 'accidental human error'.

 Developer: Microsoft